 All administrative offices use email to communicate official information to students.
 All official communication to students will be sent to your Bentley email account.
 Students should check their account frequently for important updates, information and specific instructions.
 A Bentley email account may be forwarded to a personal or work email address.
 Be advised that Bentley does not officially track or maintain non-Bentley email accounts.
 Each personal or work email account should be set to receive email from Bentley.
 Students may update the forwarding email address as frequently as needed by accessing the “Forward Bentley Email” option in MyBentley > Student Self-Service > Personal Information.

-emergency health or safety/physical confrontations
+endangering health or safety/physical confrontations

 Consistent with the Bentley Beliefs, violence is not tolerated at Bentley.
 Taking or threatening action that threatens or endangers the safety, reputation, physical or mental health, or life of any person, whether intentionally or as a result of recklessness or gross negligence, is prohibited.
 Threats of violence or violence against another, may result in expulsion.